July-vilh/JS/theory/English theory/Step1.JS.md

 The Code Playground

-console.log ('My first console message')
+'console.log ('My first console message')'

 The Code Playground has sections for the 3 core web technologies.
 - HTML controls the structure of a web page.